cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 \end{array}
 $$

 There’s only one computation rule—if a function $\lambda x.M$ meets its argument $N$ we replace all occurrences of $x$ in the function body $M$ with the argument $N$.
-The other two reduction rules are really just there to let us reduce inside of function applications.
+The other two reduction rules are really just there to let us reduce under function applications.

 $$
 \begin{array}{c}